Fail to Remain

 Navigating “Fail to Remain” Charges in Ontario with Traffic Paralegal Services

-Ontario’s Highway Traffic Act mandates drivers to stop at the scene in the unfortunate event of an accident.
+Section 200(1) of Ontario’s Highway Traffic Act mandates that drivers stop at the scene of an accident.
 But what happens if a driver fails to do so?
 Let us unravel the intricacies of the “Fail to Remain” charge and how Traffic Paralegal Services can assist you in these situations.

 What is “Fail to Remain”?